-On August 8, 2017, we issued 203,135 shares of Series A Preferred Stock, or Series A Preferred, to Sun Pharma (Netherlands) B.V., or Sun Pharma, an indirect subsidiary of Sun Pharmaceutical Industries Limited, pursuant to a stock purchase agreement for aggregate proceeds to us of approximately \$7.0 million.
+In August 2017, we issued 914,107 shares of Series A Preferred Stock, or Series A Preferred, to Sun Pharma (Netherlands) B.V., or Sun Pharma, an indirect subsidiary of Sun Pharmaceutical Industries

+Limited, pursuant to a stock purchase agreement for aggregate proceeds to us of approximately \$7.0 million.
 Sun Pharma is a multinational pharmaceutical company and the largest pharmaceutical company headquartered in India.
-For so long as it is a holder of Series A Preferred, Sun Pharma has a right to designate and have elected a single representative to our board of directors.
-We expect such representative to be elected to the board prior to the closing of this offering.
+For so long as it is a holder of Series A Preferred, Sun Pharma has a right to designate and have elected a single representative to our board of directors and accordingly, in September 2017, Kirti Ganorkar was elected to our board of directors.
 Each share of Series A Preferred will convert into a share of common stock upon the closing of this offering.
-Simultaneously with the sale of the Series A Preferred, all of our outstanding convertible debt with accrued interest was converted into 215,123 shares of Series A-1 Preferred Stock and Series A-2 Preferred Stock, which will also convert into shares of common stock on a one-for-one basis upon closing of this offering.
+Simultaneously with the sale of the Series A Preferred, all of our outstanding convertible debt with accrued interest was converted into 968,053 shares of Series A-1 Preferred Stock and Series A-2 Preferred Stock, which will also convert into shares of common stock on a one-for-one basis upon closing of this offering.